 - Warm fleece with a hood for cold evenings and exposed mountain passes; you could substitute the hood for a woolly hat

-- Waterproof & windbreaking jacket in case it rains (also useful for chilly evenings in the campsite)
+- Waterproof & windbreaking jacket in case it rains (also useful for chilly evenings at the campsite)

 - Sun hat & sunglasses